christopherbolduc/airport-resilience-milton/README.md

 ## Project Structure

 - `*.sql` files: Define views for **staging**, **prep**, and **mart** layers in the data pipeline
-- `ap_resilience.ipynb`: Performs resilience scoring and visualization using prepared SQL views
+- `ap_resilience.ipynb`: Perform resilience scoring and visualization using prepared SQL views
 - Visual assets are saved separately for integration into reports and presentations
 - This `README.md` summarizes the methodology, tools, and key results of the analysis